ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-The Affirmative Method - <a href="https://medium.com/@rananoman786001/the-affirmative-method-f641e9a47130" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rana Noman`**

-<blockquote>The effectiveness of an affirmation is determined largely by your understanding of the truth and the meaning back of the words, "In praying…</blockquote>

-<h3>2.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Games24x7 Blogs`**

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

-<h3>3.
+<h3>2.
 Express.js Secrets That Senior Developers Don’t Share - <a href="https://medium.com/@mehdibafdil/stop-using-express-js-wrong-hidden-features-that-will-blow-your-mind-bb83123f92bf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mehdi BAFDIL`**

 <blockquote>Express.js has been the backbone of Node.js web development for years, but are you truly harnessing its full potential?
 Most developers…</blockquote>

-<h3>4. 🚀 Deploying, Invoking, and Testing AWS Lambda Locally with LocalStack - <a href="https://medium.com/the-tech-collective/deploying-invoking-and-testing-aws-lambda-locally-with-localstack-ffb6cd66fc44" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+AsyncLocalStorage: Simplify Context Management in Node.js - <a href="https://medium.com/@trevorlasn/asynclocalstorage-simplify-context-management-in-node-js-991001a66957" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Tech Collective`**
+✍️ **posted by `Trevor-Indrek Lasn`**

-<blockquote>Tired of waiting for cloud deployments to test AWS Lambda?
-Build, invoke, and test it locally — no AWS required!</blockquote>

-<h3>5.
+<blockquote>AsyncLocalStorage gives you a way to maintain context across your async operations without manually passing data through every function…</blockquote>

+<h3>4.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `JavaScript in Plain English`**

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

+<h3>5.
+Is Your Node.js Application Production-Ready?
+A Complete Checklist - <a href="https://medium.com/@mehdibafdil/is-your-node-js-application-production-ready-a-complete-checklist-601c9d494f4f" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mehdi BAFDIL`**

+<blockquote>Every day, thousands of Node.js applications are deployed to production.
+Yet, many fail to meet the rigorous demands of a production…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>